-Each employment agreement also provides that if, within 18 months of a change of control of the Corporation, a Named Executive Officer is terminated without cause or resigns for "good cause", the Named Executive Officer will be entitled to receive a lump sum payment equal to 12 months of the Named Executive Officer's annual salary, as well as continuation of benefits for the same period or until the Named Executive Officer secures alternative benefits.
+The employment agreement with each of Mr. Wilton and Mr. Iwanaka also provides that if, within 18 months of a change of control of the Corporation, the respective Named Executive Officer is terminated without cause or resigns for "good cause", the Named Executive Officer will be entitled to receive a lump sum payment, as well as continuation of benefits for the same period or until the Named Executive Officer secures alternative benefits.
+Mr. Wilton's lump sum payment is equal to 12 months of annual salary (increased to 24 months of annual salary effective May 1, 2021)

+and Mr. Iwanaka's lump sum payment is equal to 12 months of annual salary.
 For the purposes of the employment agreements, a "change of control" means: (i) the acquisition of Common Shares by a person or group of persons acting jointly or in concert that, when added to all of the Common Shares owned by such person or persons, constitutes for the first time in the aggregate 20% or more of the Common Shares; (ii) the removal of more than 50% of the incumbent Board of Directors of the Corporation, or the election of a majority of the directors to the Board of Directors of the Corporation that were not nominees of the Board of Directors at the time immediately preceding such election; (iii) a sale of all or substantially all of the assets of the Corporation; or (iv) a reorganization, plan of arrangement, merger or other transaction which has substantially the same effect as (a) to (c) above.
-Assuming Mr. Wilton was terminated for cause or resigned for good cause on December 31, 2018 following a change of control, he would be entitled to receive severance of US\$170,000.
-Assuming Mr. Iwanaka was terminated for cause or resigned for good cause on December 31, 2018 following a change of control, he would be entitled to receive severance of US\$170,000.
+Assuming Mr. Wilton was terminated for cause or resigned for good cause on December 31, 2020 following a change of control, he would be entitled to receive severance of US\$170,000.